How steep is the 4x4 road to Thunder Mountain in California?

 Max Gradient 22%

-The ascent begins at the end of the paved Mount Baldy Road and covers just 2.09 km (1.3 miles).
-However, in this very short distance, the road gains 230 vertical meters.
+The road starts at the end of the paved Mount Baldy Road.
+It’s 2.09 km (1.3 miles) long.
+In this very short distance, the road gains 230 vertical meters.
 This results in a relentless average gradient of 11%, but the real challenge is the sections that hit a massive 22% incline.
-On these ramps, the surface is composed of loose dirt and granite rocks that shift under your tires.
-If you lose momentum on the 22% slopes, restarting the climb is nearly impossible without sliding backward or burying your tires in the soft ski-run soil.
+On these ramps, the surface is composed of loose dirt and granite rocks.

 The road is entirely unpaved and serves primarily as a maintenance route for the chairlifts of the Mt.
 Baldy Resort.
-Because it doubles as a ski run, the "roadway" is wide but completely unprotected and extremely rough.
-High ground clearance and a true 4x4 system are mandatory; standard SUVs will likely bottom out on the large rocks or lack the low-range gearing needed to crawl up the steepest sections.
+The road is pretty wide but completely unprotected and extremely rough.
+High ground clearance and a true 4x4 system are required.
 The exposure is high, and as you climb toward the 2,613m summit, the track becomes even more primitive, ending abruptly at the top of the lift structures where there is very little room to turn around.

-When is the road to Thunder Mountain open for driving?
+Is the road to Thunder Mountain open year-round?

-Access to the summit is strictly seasonal and depends entirely on the snowpack of the San Gabriel Mountains.
+Set high in the San Gabriel Mountains, within the Angeles National Forest, access to the summit is strictly seasonal and depends entirely on the snowpack of the San Gabriel Mountains.
 The road is typically buried under several feet of snow from late October through late June or even early July.
 Driving is only possible once the snow has fully melted and the ski resort crews have cleared the larger debris from the track.
-Even in mid-summer, sudden mountain storms can turn the dusty ramps into a slippery mess, making the 11% average descent back to Mount Baldy Road a dangerous test for your brakes, which can easily overheat on the relentless drop.